ess-dmsc/python-streaming-data-types-/README_DEV.md

 ```
 ERROR: Could not find a version that satisfies the requirement flatbuffers
 ```
-The workaround is install flatbuffers manually first using `pip install flatbuffers` and then rerun the previous command.
+The workaround is to install flatbuffers manually first using `pip install flatbuffers` and then rerun the previous command.

 Test the module using the existing test-suite (from project root):
 ```